Germaine Buck Louis: Nursing and research

 Buck Louis trained and worked as a registered nurse at Millard Fillmore Hospital.
 In 2000, she became a Senior Investigator and Chief of the Epidemiology Branch at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
-She went on to become the founding Director for the Division of Intramural Population Health Research at the NICHD and principal investigator for the LIFE Study, ENDO Study and NICHD Fetal Growth Studies before joining Mason.
+She went on to become the Director for the Division of Intramural Population Health Research at the NICHD and principal investigator for the LIFE Study, ENDO Study and NICHD Fetal Growth Studies before joining Mason.

 Buck Louis currently serves on the Board on Environmental Studies and Toxicology, National Academies of Sciences, Engineering and Medicine, and on the Board for the American College of Epidemiology.

 Selected works

 Buck Louis co-edited the textbook Reproductive and Perinatal Epidemiology.
 She has also published a number of scientific papers and technical reports.
 A few publications include: